tugcekonuklar/msc-computer-science-notes/computer-architecture-and-operating-systems/Home.md

 * **clock frequency** is measurement how fast a processor can perform a key internal circut operation
     * We measure clock per second or Hertz
-* The same identical operation on another processor mig require more or less or same number of clock cycles thats why clock frequency isnot guarantee highed mips or benchmark score by itself.
+* The same identical operation on another processor mig require more or less or same number of clock cycles thats why clock frequency is not guarantee highed mips or benchmark score by itself.
 * For this we use **clock per instruction (CPI)**
 * <img src="./img/7.png" alt="alt text" width="500" height="300">
 * in this example better Z>X>Y
+    * Simply looked at CPI

 ### Scalar execution model